Rahul Dravid: 1996–98: Early years

 In a stark contrast to his Test career, Dravid struggled to make a mark in the ODIs.
 Between his ODI debut in April 1996 and the end of 1998, Dravid regularly found himself in and out of the ODI team.

-Dravid's first success in his ODI career took place in the 1996 'Friendship' Cup against Pakistan in the tough conditions of Toronto.
+Dravid's first success in his ODI career came in the 1996 'Friendship' Cup against Pakistan in the tough conditions of Toronto.
 He emerged as the highest scorer of the series with 220 runs in five matches at an average of 44.00 and a strike rate of 68.53.
 He won his first ODI Man of the Match award for the 46 runs scored in the low scoring third game of the series.
 He top scored for India in the Standard Bank International One-Day Series 1996/97 in South Africa with 280 runs from eight games at an average of 35.00 and a strike rate of 60.73, the highlight being a Man of the Match award-winning performance (84 runs, one catch) in the Final of the series, although his team lost the match.
 He was the second highest run scorer for India in the four-match bilateral ODI series in the West Indies in the 1996–97 season with 121 runs at an average of 40.33 and a strike rate of 57.61.
 Dravid scored his first ODI hundred in the 1997 Pepsi Independence Cup against Pakistan in Chennai that came in a losing cause.
 Dravid top scored for India in the quadrangular event with 189 runs from three games at an average of 94.50 and a strike rate of 75.60.
 However, India failed to qualify for the Final of the series.

 Dravid's achievements in the ODIs were dwarfed by his failures in the shorter format of the game.
 14 runs from two games in the 1996 Pepsi Sharjah Cup; 20 runs from two innings in the Singer World Series; 65 runs from four innings in the 1997 'Friendship' Cup; 88 runs from four games in the 1998 Coca-Cola Triangular Series including a 22-ball five runs and a 21-ball one run innings, both against Bangladesh; 32 runs from four games in the 1998 'Friendship' Cup; a slew of such poor performances often forced him to the sidelines of the India ODI squad.
-By the end of 1998, Dravid had scored 1,709 runs in 65 ODIs at an average of only 31.64 with a low strike rate of 63.48.
+By the end of 1998, Dravid had scored 1,709 runs in 65 ODIs at an underwhelming average of 31.64 with a poor strike rate of 63.48.